simomat/streamjoin/README.md

 `Join.join(...)` defines an inner join, meaning that objects which do not correlate at all are not handled by the combiner and thus will not appear in the result.

-Key functions which return `null` for one or many objects are tollerated, but will treat the object as not matchable.
+Key functions which return `null` for one or many objects are tolerated, but will treat the object as not matchable.

 #### Join Types